-Topic 3: Research Methods III.
-Introduction to qualitative research methodologies, paradigms, epistemologies, and theories.
-Qualitative methods of inquiry, including research designs, specific data collection methods, and analytic and interpretive procedures.
-Discussion of several approaches to qualitative data collection and analysis.
-Required of all doctoral students in social work.
 Topic 5: Structural Equation Modeling.
 Restricted to doctoral students.
 Introduction to the basic concepts and applications of Structural Equation Modeling (SEM) using the AMOS program.
 Explores conducting factor analysis, testing causal structures, testing model structure invariance and mean invariance through multigroup analyses, and examining change over time with growth curve modeling.
 Social Work 388R (Topic 5) and 395K (Topic: Structural Equation Modeling) may not both be counted.
 Additional prerequisite: For non-social work majors, graduate standing and consent of instructor.

-Topic 8: Advanced Qualitative Data Analysis.
-Restricted to doctoral students.
-An elective course for doctoral students who want additional training in qualitative methods.
-Focus on the epistemological and practical issues of analyzing qualitative data and writing up the results.
-Students must have access to pre-collected data for analysis or consult with instructor about a suitable project.
-May be used to fulfill the advanced research or statistical methods elective requirement.
-Additional prerequisite: Consent of instructor.
 Topic 9: Secondary Data Analysis.
 Restricted to doctoral students.
 Introduction to the advantages and challenges of working with secondary data, involving hands on experience with the preparation and data analysis of large data sets.
 Subjects include the basics of Confirmatory Factor Analysis, Structural Equation Modeling, and Multigroup analyses using AMOS software.
 Three lecture hours a week for one semester, with additional hours to be arranged.
 May be counted toward advanced research or statistical methods course or elective.
 Additional prerequisite: Graduate standing, Social Work 388R (Topic 6), and 388R (Topic 7).